software-mansion/react-native-reanimated/docs/versioned_docs/version-2.3.0-alpha.3/api/useAnimatedReaction.md

 #### `react` [Function]

-worklet which takes data prepared by the one in the first parameter and performs some actions.
+worklet which takes data prepared by the `prepare` callback (being the first parameter of the hook) and performs some actions.
+As a second parameter it receives a result of the previous `prepare` call(starting with `null`).
 It can modify any shared values but those which are mentioned in the first worklet.
 Beware of that, because this may result in endless loop and high cpu usage.

 #### `dependencies` [Array]